Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 See https://github.com/Mbed-TLS/mbedtls/issues/8501 .
 This is beyond the code of 0ε and 4ε, but we may do some of it on an ad hoc basis.

+Note that if we want to be able to remove all error code translations (to save code size and complexity), we need to use PSA errors in all low-level modules, including ones that remain public such as ASN.1.
+In a 1.x minor release, we can declare that `MBEDTLS_ERR_xxx` is now a PSA error by giving it a new name `PSA_ERROR_xxx`, but not by making it an alias of an existing `PSA_ERROR_xxx`, since aliasing errors is an API break.

 ## Changes to compilation options

 TODO